Scots independence polls close, UK's future in the balance

 British politicians, banks and businessmen have closed ranks to warn of economic hardship, job losses and investment flight should Scots decide to go it alone.

-Defence would also be a big question.
-Britain's submarine-borne nuclear arsenal, part of NATO's defences, is based in Scotland's Firth of Clyde and the nationalists want it gone.
+Defense would also be a big question.
+Britain's submarine-borne nuclear arsenal, part of NATO's defenses, is based in Scotland's Firth of Clyde and the nationalists want it gone.

 The United States has made clear it wants the United Kingdom, its main ally in Europe, to remain together.